Geography of Taiwan: Flora and fauna

+Over 4000 species of plants are indigenous to Taiwan, with over 1000 of them found nowhere else in the world.

-Prior to the country's industrialization, the mountainous areas held several endemic animal species and subspecies, such as the Swinhoe's pheasant (Lophura swinhoii), Taiwan blue magpie (Urocissa caerulea), the Formosan sika deer (Cervus nippon taiwanensis or Cervus nippon taiouanus) and the Formosan landlocked salmon (Oncorhynchus masou formosanus).
+Before the country's industrialization, the mountainous areas held several endemic animal species and subspecies, such as the Swinhoe's pheasant (Lophura swinhoii), Taiwan blue magpie (Urocissa caerulea), the Formosan sika deer (Cervus nippon taiwanensis or Cervus nippon taiouanus) and the Formosan landlocked salmon (Oncorhynchus masou formosanus).
 A few of these are now extinct, and many others have been designated endangered species.

-Taiwan has 65 species of fireflies, the third highest density after Jamaica and Costa Rica.
-Fireflies are protected and their numbers are increasing but in the long term they are threatened by climate change.

-Taiwan had relatively few carnivores, 11 species in total, of which the Formosan clouded leopard is likely extinct and the otter restricted to Kinmen island.
+Taiwan had relatively few carnivores, 11 species in total, of which the Formosan clouded leopard is likely extinct and the otter is restricted to Kinmen island.
 The largest carnivore is the Formosan black bear (Selanarctos thibetanus formosanus), a rare and endangered species.